tmobile/magentaA11y/_checklist-web/heading.md

 screenreader:
   name:  |
-    The heading's purpose and level should be clear
+    The heading's purpose and level must be clear
   role:  |
     It identifies itself as a heading and its level
   group: |